-The Company's principal sources of liquidity include cash on hand, cash generated from operations, proceeds from sales of assets, borrowings under new and existing financing arrangements and the issuance of additional equity and debt securities by Clearway, Inc. or the Company as appropriate given market conditions.
-As described in Note 7, Long-term Debt, to this Form 10-Q and Item 15 - Note 10, Long-term Debt, to the consolidated financial statements included in the Company's 2022 Form 10-K, the Company's financing arrangements consist of corporate level debt, which includes Senior Notes, intercompany borrowings with Clearway, Inc. and the revolving credit facility, the ATM Program and project-level financings for its various assets.
+The Company's principal sources of liquidity include cash on hand, cash generated from operations, proceeds from sales of assets, borrowings under new and existing financing arrangements and the issuance of additional equity and debt securities as appropriate given market conditions.
+As described in Note 7, Long-term Debt, to this Form 10-Q and Item 15 - Note 10, Long-term Debt, to the consolidated financial statements included in the Company's 2022 Form 10-K, the Company's financing arrangements consist of corporate level debt, which includes Senior Notes and the revolving credit facility, the ATM Program and project-level financings for its various assets.